 Apis cerana a/k/a “The Eastern Honey Bee”

-iNaturalist user Sunnetchan CC BY-NC-ND
+(c) iNaturalist user Sunnetchan, some rights reserved, CC BY-NC-ND

 Pest

 Not known to be in Maine.
 A regulated “pest” that must be reported.
+There are a number of sub-species.

 Licensed by Shutterstock